Blendify/blender-manual/blender_docs/manual/render/cameras.rst

 Sensor size
-   This setting is an alternative way to control the focal length, it is useful to match the camera in Blender to a physical camera & lens combination, e.g. for :doc:`motion tracking </movie_clip/index>`.
+   This setting is an alternative way to control the focal length, it is useful to match the camera in Blender to a physical camera and lens combination, e.g. for :doc:`motion tracking </movie_clip/index>`.
 Sensor Fit
    Option to control which dimension (vertical or horizontal) along which field of view angle fits.